Templates & Sharing¶

 Two distinct things live on this page.
 Don't conflate them:

-2. Sharing turns one of your existing documents into a public link other people can read (and optionally fork).
+- Sharing turns one of your existing documents into a public link other people can read (and optionally save their own copy of).

 The two surfaces use different buttons, different storage, and different ideas of "public."